sa-tre/satre-specification/docs/source/standard.md

 ## 1. Information governance

-What the TRE organisation does to ensure information risk is measured and managed to an acceptable level.
+This capability concerns what the TRE organisation does to ensure information risk is measured and managed to an acceptable level.

 ### 1.1 Compliance, monitoring and reporting